How to Find a Surrogate Mother

 Finding a Surrogate

-Surrogates are screened by experienced professionals to ensure they are suitable for surrogacy, screenings include mental health evaluations, medical screening and tests, fertility evaluation, and criminal background checks.
+Surrogates are screened by experienced professionals to ensure they are suitable for surrogacy.
+Screenings include mental health evaluations, medical screening and tests, fertility evaluation, and criminal background checks.
 Examples of surrogate screening methods include:

 - Pre-applicant and full-applicant interviews (including financial and commitment assessments)